 Are there tips or tutorials available regarding the LOI submission process?

-Yes, our Applicant Resources page features a Letter of Intent Applicant Guide and links to archived videos and webinars.
+Yes, our Applicant Resources page features a Letter of Intent Applicant Guide and links to a How to Apply to E4A video tutorial.
 We also periodically publish Methods Notes that highlight methodological issues that are commonly encountered by E4A applicants and grantees.
 These notes typically accompany a corresponding blog post, and together offer insights into how E4A leadership consider important methods challenges and trade-offs.
 Additional resources will be added in time.